Royal Flying Corps: End of the war

 At the end of the war there were 5,182 pilots in service (constituting 2% of total RAF personnel).
 In comparison, the casualties from the RFC/RNAS/RAF for 1914–18 totalled 9,378 killed or missing, with 7,245 wounded.
 Some 900,000 flying hours on operations were logged, and 6,942 tons of bombs dropped.
 The RFC claimed some 7,054 German aircraft and balloons either destroyed, sent 'down out of control' or 'driven down'.

 Eleven RFC members received the Victoria Cross during the First World War.
 Initially the RFC did not believe in publicising the victory totals and exploits of their aces.
 Eventually, however, public interest and the newspapers' demand for heroes led to this policy being abandoned, with the feats of aces such as Captain Albert Ball raising morale in the service as well as on the "home front".
 More than 1000 airmen are considered as "aces" (see List of World War I flying aces from the British Empire).
-However, the British criteria for confirming air victories were much lower compared to those from Germany or France and do not meet modern standards (see Aerial victory standards of World War I).
+However, the British criteria for confirming air victories were much lower than those from Germany or France, and do not meet modern standards (see Aerial victory standards of World War I).

-For a short time after the formation of the RAF, pre-RAF ranks such as Lieutenant, Captain and Major continued to exist, a practice which officially ended on 15 September 1919.
-For this reason some early RAF memorials and gravestones show ranks which no longer exist in the modern RAF.
+For a short time after the formation of the RAF, pre-RAF ranks such as Lieutenant, Captain and Major continued to exist, a practice that officially ended on 15 September 1919.
+For this reason, some early RAF memorials and gravestones show ranks that no longer exist in the modern RAF.
 A typical example is James McCudden's grave, though there are many others.